 And so it got summarised as “ideas are worthless”.
 Which is misleading.

 You still need an idea.
 And the better the idea the more likely your execution is to succeed.
 Execution is still by far the most important thing.
-But the narrative that ideas are worthless can be toxic and lead people to not properly think through their ideas.
+But the narrative that ideas are worthless can be toxic and lead people to not properly think things through.

-Here are my 3 top tips for creating a solid startup idea:
+Here are my three top tips for creating a solid startup idea: